Why a visit to Queens is worth the trip!

 One of the great things about visiting the borough is that you get to see how other NYC residents live.
 Not all of us New Yorkers live in Manhattan high-rises, and when you’re in Queens, you’ll realize that there’s a different kind of day-to-day living that you might not have seen elsewhere.
 Parts of the borough are more residential than Manhattan, but still have the culture and uniqueness of New York City.
 Even if you visit for just a day, Queens is totally worth the trip.

-7 train line photo by Daniel Schwen; Queens Museum photo by Leo Chiou; Paper Factory Hotel guest room from the website, Flushing photo by Epic Genius.
+7 train line photo by Daniel Schwen; Dragon Boat Festival photo by Jim Henderson; Queens Museum photo by Leo Chiou; Paper Factory Hotel guest room from the website, Jackson Heights photo by Eric Barao.